Trade Gold Trading

 • Long-term commodity trading: 100 - 200 MA Period

-The commodities price period in this case can be measured in minute commodity charts, hourly commodity charts, day commodity charts or even weekly commodity charts.
+The commodities trading price period in this case can be measured in minute commodity charts, hourly commodity charts, day commodity charts or even weekly commodity charts.
 For our example we will use 1 hour commodity chart time frame period.

 Long term commodity moving averages help avoid commodity whipsaws, but are slower in spotting new commodity trends and commodity trend reversals.